Fighting fleas on your cat – how to recognise and prevent fleas

 5. And if your cat really has a lot of fleas?

-If you have a long-term or severe flea infestation, you are at additional risk: tapeworms.
+With a long-term or severe flea infestation, you face an additional risk: tapeworms.
 These parasites use fleas as intermediate hosts to spread.
-Cats become infected when they ingest an infected flea while washing.
+Cats become infected when they swallow an infected flea while grooming themselves.

 How do you recognize a tapeworm infestation?
 You'll often see small, white segments (looks like grains of rice) in your cat's fur or around the anus.
 But weight loss and digestive problems can also indicate it.
 If so, contact your veterinarian right away!